Dev-pacatech/practice/quotes-app/README.md

 # Quotes App

-A simple React application built with Vite that generates random quotes using the Quotable API.
-The app displays a random quote along with its author and allows users to fetch new quotes with the click of a button.
-It features loading and error states for a smooth user experience.
+A simple and responsive Random Quotes Generator built with React and Tailwind CSS, enhanced with smooth animations using Framer Motion.
+The app fetches and displays random quotes from the Quotable API, allowing users to get new inspirational quotes with the click of a button.
+It features loading and error states to ensure a smooth and user-friendly experience.

 ## Features